thomascarreau/NSEoS/README.md

 * `gs_ocrust`, to calculate the ground state of the outer crust for a given nuclear mass table.

 * `bayes`, for the Bayesian inference of neutron star observables.
+See [Carreau, Thomas, Francesca Gulminelli, and Jérôme Margueron.
+"Bayesian analysis of the crust-core transition with a compressible liquid-drop model."
+The European Physical Journal A 55.10 (2019): 188](https://link.springer.com/article/10.1140/epja/i2019-12884-1) and [Carreau, Thomas, Francesca Gulminelli, and Jérôme Margueron.
+"General predictions for the neutron star crustal moment of inertia."
+Physical Review C 100.5 (2019): 055803](https://journals.aps.org/prc/abstract/10.1103/PhysRevC.100.055803) for published results.

 * `crust_crystallization`, to calculate the crust composition and the equation of state at the crystallization temperature for a given nuclear